-Start your expedition sailing south to Santa Cruz Island to get your first sightings of marine wildlife, including sharks, rays, and sea turtles.
+Aboard Xpedition, start your journey sailing south to Santa Cruz Island to get your first sightings of marine wildlife, including sharks, rays, and sea turtles.
 At Las Bachas on Santa Cruz, see the largest nesting area of Pacific Green Sea Turtles, and swim or snorkel along the white-sand beach.

 On the red sand of Rabida Island, view colonies of penguins and sea lions.
 The black-sand beach of Egas Point on Santiago Island shows off Galapagos hawks, marine iguanas, and fur seals, and offers excellent snorkeling.

 Isabella Island, the largest of the Galapagos, invites three points of exploration: Tagus Cove, historically a pirate and whalers port and the nesting place of the flightless cormorant; Urvina Bay, where you can witness the landscape disruption caused by a 2015 volcanic eruption; and Vicente Roca Point, where you’ll see marine iguanas and the oddly shaped sunfish.